21 Day South Island Explorer Package

 Continue your journey south, following a network of braided rivers on the drive to Oamaru.
 The town is surrounded by stunning natural beauty, and features some of New Zealand’s best 19th century architecture.
 Further south, you will come across the Moeraki Boulders.
 These unusually large, spherical boulders are lying along a stretch of Koekohe Beach on the wave-cut Otago coast between Moeraki and Hampden.

 After you have discovered the boulders, carry on to Dunedin, one of the best-preserved Victorian and Edwardian cities in the southern hemisphere.
-Dunedin offers a diverse range of experiences including the Otago Museum, the Speight’s Brewery, Larnach Castle and of course the stunning Otago Peninsula.
+Dunedin offers a diverse range of experiences including the Otago Museum, the Speight’s Brewery, Larnach Castle, and of course the stunning Otago Peninsula.

 Stay 3 nights in Dunedin.